sumitpmote/WheelShare/README.md

 ## 🚀 Project Overview

-WheelShare is a comprehensive cab booking and carpooling platform built with .NET 8 Web API backend and React frontends.
+WheelShare is a Unified cab booking and carpooling platform built with Springboot and .NET 8 Web API backend and React frontends.
 The system supports three user roles: Admin, Customer, and Driver with complete functionality for ride management, booking, and administration.

 ## 🏗️ Architecture

-### Backend (.NET 8 Web API)
+### Backend
 - **Clean Architecture** with Domain, Application, Infrastructure layers
 - **ASP.NET Core Identity** for authentication
 - **JWT + OTP** two-factor authentication
 - **Entity Framework Core** with SQL Server
 - **RESTful APIs** for all operations

-### Frontend (React)
+### Frontend
 - **Three separate applications** for different user roles
 - **Bootstrap 5** for responsive UI
 - **Axios** for API communication